-The 'return' of the 2024 general valuation requires the valuer to give to the valuation authority the complete and final general valuation, accompanied by a signed and dated declaration.
+The 'return' of the 2026 general valuation requires the valuer to give to the Valuer-General the complete and final general valuation, accompanied by a signed and dated declaration.
+This stage requires the identification of areas for improvement to be addressed in the next general valuation cycle.

-2.4.2 Certification
+2.4.2.
+Certification